AliciaFrederick/choice-and-chance/content/Party/Akra Jr.md

 ## Backstory

 I used to live in a small village in the forest with my family.
 Throughout my adolescence I would occasionally lose several hours of time, unsure of where I had been or who had been with me.
-Sometimes my friends or family would be angry about something I couldn't remember doing and would be out of ch.
-After having an argument about this with my best friend one day, I ran into the forest to clear my head.
-Several hours later, I was standing in the center of the village with no memory of how I got there, surrounded by dismembered bodies.
+Sometimes my friends or family would be angry about something I couldn't remember doing and would be out of character for me to do.

+Lately my episodes of memory loss have been coming more frequently.
+After having an argument about one such occurrence with my best friend one day, I ran into the forest to clear my head.
+Several hours later, I was standing in the center of the village with no memory of how I got there, surrounded by dismembered and incinerated bodies.
+Fearing the worst, I believe I am the one who destroyed all of the people I loved.

+### Inspiration and potential arcs

+I'm interested in the intersection of the Inner World found through meditation and the idea of dissociation, specifically Dissociative Identity Disorder.

 ## Option 1